LukeShortCloud/rootpages/markdown/openstack.md

 ### Configurations - Keystone - Token Provider

 The token provider is used to create and delete tokens for authentication.
 Different providers can be used as the backend.
-These are configured in the /etc/keystone/keystone.conf file.

 #### Scenario #1 - UUID (default)

+* /etc/keystone/keystone.conf
     * [ token ] provider = uuid

 #### Scenario #2 - PKI

+* /etc/keystone/keystone.conf
     * [ token ] provider = pki
 * Create the certificates.
 A new directory "/etc/keystone/ssl/" will be used to store these files.
 ```
 # keystone-manage pki_setup --keystone-user keystone --keystone-group keystone